-The Solaire Anywhere Mini Personal is a very unique barbecue model.
-It’s really small, but packs a tremendous punch for its weight class.
+The Solaire Anywhere Mini Personal is a unique barbecue model.
+It’s tiny but packs a tremendous punch for its weight class.

-This is what’s known as a “personal infrared grill”, which means it’s meant for small families or couples.
+This is known as a “personal infrared grill,” which means it’s meant for small families or couples.
 It weighs only 9 pounds, making it the lightest gas grill on the list by far.
 You can literally pick this thing up and take it anywhere you want to go, easily.

-Because it’s an infrared grill, it can get very hot very quickly, which is great for searing steaks or making perfectly charred hamburgers like a pro.
+Because it’s an infrared grill, it can get scorching very quickly, which is great for searing steaks or making perfectly charred hamburgers like a pro.

-It runs on a 1 pound propane tank, but you can buy a hose adapter that allows you to connect it to a 20 pound propane tank easily.
+It runs on a 1 pound propane tank, but you can easily buy a hose adapter that allows you to connect it to a 20 pound propane tank.

-Imagine taking this little bad boy with you camping, picnicking, boating, tailgating, or literally anywhere in the great outdoors and creating restaurant quality meals!
-Won’t you just be the envy of the park?
+Imagine taking this little bad boy with you camping, picnicking, boating, tailgating, or literally anywhere in the great outdoors and creating restaurant-quality meals!
+Won’t you be the envy of the park?